 The Charter School will offer a number of elective courses throughout the school day and year.
 Elective courses will be available to all students.
-These courses will include art and values-based lessons.
+These courses will include foreign language, music, and values-based lessons.
 We elaborate on these non-core subjects below: